mikelangelo1/hackbio-internship/stage-2.md

 ## 1. Introduction

 The BRCA1 (breast cancer type 1 susceptibility protein) plays a crucial role in DNA repair and tumor suppression.
 Understanding its protein structure is vital for elucidating its function and potential mutations.
-This report details the prediction and validation of the BRCA1 protein structure using two state-of-the-art methods: SWISS-MODEL, a widely used homology modeling server, and AlphaFold, an advanced AI-based protein structure prediction tool.
+This report details the prediction and validation of the BRCA1 protein structure using two state-of-the-art methods: SWISS-MODEL and Alphafold.
 ## 2. Methodology

 ### 2.1 Structure Prediction